The story behind Queen Elizabeth’s drop scones recipe she shared with the President

 Beat eggs, sugar, and about half the milk together, add flour, and mix well together adding remainder of milk as required, also bicarbonate and cream of tartar, fold in the melted butter.

 Note: These are apparently cooked on a griddle, much like pancakes

 Britain’s Queen vacations; enjoys scones and cakes

-By Margaret Saville in London, as published in The Kingston Daily Freeman (Kingston, New York) September 4, 1968
+By Margaret Saville in London, in The Kingston Daily Freeman (Kingston, NY) September 4, 1968